-The Corporation is subject to many laws and regulations, including product safety laws.
+The Corporation is subject to many laws and regulations, including without limitation with respect to permits and licenses, product labelling, product safety, consumer protection and environmental levies.

 As per the terms of the business arrangements in place, suppliers are responsible for the quality of their products and assume the risks related to any non-compliance with product safety laws.
-Among other things, the Corporation reserves the right to discontinue acceptance of products that are not in compliance with its standards, which are driven by regulatory requirements as well as Dollarama's own product specifications.
+Among other things, the Corporation may require a review of a supplier's existing audits and inspect the supplier's operations and production facilities in order to verify compliance with standards.
+It also reserves the right to discontinue acceptance of products that are not in compliance with its standards, which are driven by regulatory requirements as well as Dollarama's own product specifications.
+The Corporation has controls in place to monitor continued adherence to the strict standards for private label lines of products, which are manufactured by independent suppliers.